Detroit Free Press: 1989–2014: Joint operating agreement

 On December 16, 2008, Detroit Media Partnership (DMP) announced a plan to limit weekday home delivery for both dailies to Thursday and Friday only.
 On other weekdays the paper sold at newsstands would be smaller, about 32 pages, and redesigned.
 This arrangement went into effect March 30, 2009.
 The Free Press entered a news partnership with CBS owned-and-operated station WWJ-TV channel 62 in March 2009 to produce a morning news show called First Forecast Mornings.
 Prior to the partnership, WWJ aired absolutely no local newscast at all.

 In February 2014, the DMP announced its offices along with those of the Free Press and The Detroit News would occupy six floors in both the old and new sections of the former Federal Reserve building at 160 West Fort Street.
 The partnership expected to place signs on the exterior similar to those on the former offices.
 The move took place beginning in October 2014.

 2015–present: Ownership changes

+The Federal Reserve Building was the home of the Detroit Free Press and Detroit News offices from 2014 to 2024.

 In June 2015, Gannett split itself into two companies.
 The company's television broadcasters and digital publishers became part of a new company known as Tegna Inc. while its traditional print publishers became part of a new Gannett.
+In 2018, the Detroit Free Press received two Salute to Excellence awards from the National Association of Black Journalists.
 In November 2019, the newspaper announced it would cut four staff positions ahead of the GateHouse Media conglomerate completing its purchase of Gannett.
 The Gannett board finalized the purchase agreement on November 19, 2019.

-In December 2024, the newspaper moved from West Fort Street after receiving notice from the building owner that it was planning to redevelop the structure.
+In December 2024, the newspaper moved from West Fort Street after receiving notice from the building owner, Dan Gilbert's Bedrock Management Services, that it was planning to redevelop the structure.
 Free Press offices moved to a facility on Clifford Street in the Grand Circus Park Historic District.
 The Detroit News moved its offices to a historic building at 6001 Cass Avenue.

 In January 2025, Gannett announced it would close the paper's printing facility in Sterling Heights, Michigan with 115 jobs lost.
-The production of the 32 newspapers it produces will be transferred to other plants.
-About six months later Gannett announced it would not renew the joint operating agreement with The Detroit News which is set to expire at the end of the year.
+The printing of 32 newspapers would be transferred to other plants.
+About six months later, Gannett announced it would not renew the joint operating agreement with The Detroit News which was set to expire at the end of the year.
+The joint operating agreement ended on December 28, 2025.